andreterceiro/dio-ia--introduction/README.md

 ## Etichs questions

 Teacher talked about **Midjourney**, an IA linked to art that are linked to some polemic questiond related to rights and ethics about your methodology to learn things.

+Teacher showed a concern about the data used to train the machine to learn.
+It needs to represent rightly the mass of data to analyze.